AlieZVzz/aliezvzz.github.io/_posts/2023-01-06-Stance detection on social media: State of the art and trends.md

 ---
 layout: post
-title: Stance detection on social media
+title: Stance detection on social media: State of the art and trends
 date: 2023-01-06
 Author: ALDayel
 categories: